We answer your questions about SowetanLIVE

 SowetanLIVE is the website of the Sowetan, the English-language South African daily newspaper that started in 1981 as a liberation struggle publication.

 Until August 2019, the SowetanLIVE website also published content from the weekly celebrity news and gossip tabloid Sunday World.
-Tiso Blackstar Group sold the Sunday World newspaper in mid-2019 to Fundudzi Media, though the SowetanLIVE web archive still contains all Sunday World content up to August 31 2019.
+Tiso Blackstar Group (now Arena Holdings) sold the Sunday World newspaper in mid-2019 to Fundudzi Media, though the SowetanLIVE web archive still contains all Sunday World content up to August 31 2019.